forcedotcom/sfdx-dev-packages/packages/dev-scripts/README.md

 ## Configuration

-To configure what this generates and controls, create a `.sfdx-dev.json`.
+To configure what this generates and controls, create a `.sfdevrc` file.
 Look at the [schema](https://github.com/forcedotcom/sfdx-dev-packages/blob/master/packages/dev-scripts/sfdx-dev.schema.json) to see what options are available.

+## Config File Notes

+### tsconfig

+The `include` section has to live in the repository's tsconfig file until there is a way to specify a base.
+We plan to remove this section when https://github.com/Microsoft/TypeScript/issues/25430 is fixed